BushelScript/help/website/docs/ref/specifiers.md

 Filter form specifies elements that pass a certain custom test.

-A Filter test is predicated on comparions between test specimen-rooted specifiers and other objects.
+A Filter test is predicated on comparions between test specimen-rooted specifiers and other items.
 Logical operations can compose these tests to form new tests.

-**No identifying objects**, but a special test predicate expression is used instead.
+**No identifying items**, but a special test predicate expression is used instead.

 The test expression should usually consist of binary comparison or logical [operations](/docs/ref/basic-syntax#binary-operators).

 #### Specimen specifiers

-Syntactically unrooted specifiers in the test expression are implicitly rooted in the test specimen object.
-Such specifiers are called _specimen specifiers_, and are reevaluated for each object tested.
+Syntactically unrooted specifiers in the test expression are implicitly rooted in the test specimen item.
+Such specifiers are called _specimen specifiers_, and are reevaluated for each item tested.

 ```
 windows where name contains "Google"